kube-rs/website/docs/controllers/generics.md

     You will only get access to metadata of the object doing this.
 This can be mitigated by doing a `match` on `kind` and creating a more specific `Api<K>` inside a match arm.

-These reconcilers can be hooked up to a `Controller<K>` with another possibly generic fn.
+This reconciler can be hooked up to infallabily start a `Controller<K>` in a generic way:

 ```rust
 async fn run_controller<K>(client: Client)